Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 The Quest to Keep Improving

 The less money a business can spend on non-revenue-generating tasks, the better opportunity it has for growth.
-Accounts payable has never been a profit center, so you must examine other ways to deliver value.
+Accounts payable has never been a profit centre, so you must examine other ways to deliver value.
 Every aspect of the company needs to carefully consider its technology stack, not just sales and marketing.
 Finance is a team that greatly benefits from automation; adding more control over internal processes and expediting workflows.

 To an AP team, efficiency means the ability to cut down on the invoice backlog, create real-time visibility for cash flow, reduce errors, and eliminate repetitive tasks.
 The faster they can accomplish these goals, the easier it will be to build the business.

-Leadership can still maintain current processes, while entertaining smarter functionality like optical character recognition, automated approval routing, and instant reconciliation.
+Leadership can still maintain current processes while entertaining smarter functionality like optical character recognition, automated approval routing, and instant reconciliation.
 The key to adding value is to reduce operating expenses, increase efficiency, and save time.
-Automation serves as the answer to all of these challenges, and then some.
+Automation serves as the answer to all of these challenges and then some.

 Moving Toward Automated Invoice Processing